Weskal/vexus_pipeline/readme.md

 --------------------
 --------------------
 --------------------

-## 📢 Contribuição
+## 📢 Contribution
-Sinta-se à vontade para abrir issues ou fazer PRs com melhorias, ideias ou correções.
+Feel free to open issues or submit PRs with improvements, ideas, or fixes.

-#### 🧑‍💻 Autor
+## 🧑‍💻 Author
-Desenvolvido por __Gabriel Paliato__
+Developed by __Gabriel Paliato__

-# 📲 Conecte-se comigo no LinkedIn
+# 📲 Connect with me on LinkedIn
-Estou sempre aberto a trocar experiências, compartilhar aprendizados e explorar novas oportunidades na área de Engenharia de Dados, Infraestrutura e DevOps.
+I am always open to exchanging experiences, sharing knowledge, and exploring new opportunities in Data Engineering, Infrastructure, and DevOps.

-Vamos nos conectar!
+Let's connect!
 https://www.linkedin.com/in/gabriel-paliato-49467b211/